fnand/histogrammar/README.md

 Needs to be synchronized: Scala has

-   * selection functions removed from all primitives except Cut and Fraction: express cuts by composing;
-   * the Histogram convenience function is now Cut(Bin(Count())), which changes the Histogram methods;
    * user functions have (implicit) methods to add names and cache functionality;
    * function name is propagated through JSON if it exists;
-   * fill functions "roll back": if an exception occurs in the user's function, the state is unchanged (through careful order of operations, not try-catch).

 and Python needs to get these features.
 Same for C++.
 Cut will need to be the third primitive implemented in C++.